Quebrada Llanganuco Rock Climbing

 Either arrange transportation directly from Huaraz to the trailhead (expensive but no hassle) or take a colectivo to Yungay.
 From there take another colectivo or alternate transport to the Pisco basecamp above the 2nd lake (km 77).
 You will stop at the entrance to the park and register and pay a fee.
 For more detailed beta check out Brad Johnson's guide, which you should really get anyway if you're headed to the cordillera's.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Quebrada Llanganuco:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Quebrada Llanganuco: